 Dominique Marcial-Clark, The Lawrenceville School

 As much as we’d like to believe our volunteer programs are a one-size fits all approach, that’s oftentimes not the reality when we are working with cross-generational volunteers.
-Join The Lawrenceville School’s Associate Director of Reunion and Class Campaigns to explore tailor-made volunteer programs for age-based cohorts (excluding Young Alumni) from job description to volunteer stewardship.
+Join The Lawrenceville School’s Associate Director of Reunion and Class Campaigns to explore tailor-made volunteer programs for age-based cohorts from job description to volunteer stewardship.
 Attendees will develop an understanding of custom solicitation messaging, media platform usage, and communication styles and strategies for both groups of volunteers.